zamnolence/solar-system/README.md

 # Solar System

-THe website is part of CITS5505 Agile Web Development project 2 developed by
+The website is part of CITS5505 Agile Web Development project 2 developed by

 ## Purpose